1955 FA Canada Championship

 The 1955 FA Canada Championship was the 34th staging of Canada Soccer's domestic football club competition.
-Westminster Royals FC won the Carling’s Red Cap Trophy after they beat SA Ukraina Montréal in a best-of-three series in Toronto from 18-21 September 1955.
+Westminster Royals FC won the Carling's Red Cap Trophy after they beat SA Ukraina Montréal in a best-of-three series in Toronto from 18 to 21 September 1955.

 After winning the British Columbia section, Westminster Royals FC beat Calgary Danish Canadians and Winnipeg Institute Provista AC on the road to the Canadian Final.